 Phenibut is a new supplement to the health industry in the United States.
-Research has been conducted in Russia but little knowledge exists in Western medicine regarding its properties.
+Research has been conducted in Russia but little knowledge exists in Western medicine regarding its properties and effects of long term use.
 Phenibut is widely used in Russia to relieve tension, anxiety, and fear, to improve sleep in psychosomatic or neurotic patients or regular individuals with insomnia, as well as a pre- or post-operative medication.
 It is also used in the therapy of disorders characterized by asthenia and depression, as well as in post-traumatic stress, stuttering and vestibular disorders.
-Phenibut works similar to GABA brain chemical.
+Phenibut, chemically known as β-Phenyl-γ-aminobutyric acid, is a derivative of GABA brain chemical.
 It acts primarily at GABA (B) and, to some extent, at GABA (A) receptors.

 Tolerance, how to avoid

-Nightly users of phenibut can build a tolerance to this sleep aid, and may require more over time to be effective.
+Regular users of phenibut, especially in high dosages, can build a tolerance to this anti-anxiety and sleep aid, and may require more over time to be effective.
 Therefore, as with most medications, it is a good idea to use it less frequently and to substitute other natural products.

-Alternative natural sleep aids that can be used the
+Alternative natural sleep aids that can be used on the

-evening when not using phenibut powder or capsule are the following:
+evenings when not using phenibut powder or capsule:

 Good Night Rx all natural sleep aid.